Aghudum/anagrams/README.md

 I have sacrificed a bit of performance for a more SOLID code.

 ### Prerequisites
-You should have Node.js installed on your machine.
+You should have Node.js v5.5.0 or later installed on your machine.
 Node.js installation can be found at found at https://nodejs.org/

 ### How to run